Skip to main content

 Trusting the unseen: Ramadan and healing

-Ramadan and cancer treatment speak the same language of surrender and hope.
+Ramadan and cancer treatment actually speak the same language.

-• Both ask you to trust what you cannot see.
+• Both ask you to trust what you can’t see.

-• Both ask you to believe that struggle has purpose.
+• Both ask you to believe that today’s discomfort carries tomorrow’s growth.

 Ramadan teaches us that what we give up today can transform us tomorrow.
-Treatment asks for that same trust, that what’s entering my body now is working quietly toward my healing.
-Neither gives instant results.
-Both demand faith in the unseen.
+Treatment asks for that same surrender, trusting that what’s entering my body now is doing its work, even if I can’t feel it yet.

-My worship just looked different today.
-It looked like showing up to my appointment.
-It looked like whispering prayers in an infusion chair.
-It looked like surrendering control and trusting that God is present in sterile rooms too.
+My worship just looked like showing up to my appointment.
+Whispering prayers in an infusion chair.
+Trusting that God is just as present in hospital rooms as He is at the iftar table.

 Comments